 The MSL Program offers an undergraduate degree and initial licensure in two dynamic content areas that prepares teachers to effectively educate and impact the lives of young adolescents while being responsive to their unique needs, interests, and abilities.
-Students learn how to implement high-quality English language arts and social studies instruction with three major focus areas (bullet these items or use the red arrow >):
+Students learn how to implement high-quality English language arts and social studies instruction with three major focus areas:

 - digital literacies,